khuahn/YTDLAutoIns/README.md

 <b>YTDL Auto Installer</b>
 <br>
-A lightweight shell script compatible with major linux distros that automates the setup of essential tools and dependencies for YouTube downloading, streaming, and video management.
-Designed to save time and eliminate repetitive manual installs — just run it on terminal and you're good to go.
+A lightweight shell script that automates setup of essential tools and dependencies for YouTube downloading, streaming, and video management.
+Designed to save time and eliminate repetitive manual installs — just run it on terminal/termux and you're good to go.
 <br>
 <br>
 1. In terminal, just run: <BR>